Netting fruit trees

 When estimating how much netting is needed, allow enough for it to be firmly attached to the ground.

-You will also need to have some way of getting to the tree to remove fruit.
+It is important to have some way of getting to the tree to remove fruit.
 Either a flap could be cut into the netting or an overlapping section of netting built into one side of the frame to allow a person to slip in between them.
 Any openings in the net could be closed off with clothes pegs or by weaving a garden stake through the mesh along the edge of the flap (or overlap) and the adjoining section of netting.

 The bounce test